Genki Travel Health Insurance Review: Is It Worth It?

 Now, for the adrenaline junkies: If launching off cliffs or diving into the deep blue is your idea of a typical Tuesday, the Genki Explorer plan might not be your best co-pilot, keeping certain heart-pounding activities off the list.

-But, switch gears to the Genki Resident plan, and it's like unlocking a level where previously "too wild" pursuits are now fair game.
+But, switch gears to the Genki Native plan, and it's like unlocking a level where previously "too wild" pursuits are now fair game.
 Just remember, turning your passion into a profession (read: professional sports) still won't make the cut.

 Alcohol & Drugs